Table of contents

 8. Serial Numbers

 The Custom Shop division used its own numbering CS YRRRR(R) (for example, CS 34567 is the guitar 4567 produced in 2003 or 2013 year).
 It is important to point out that until 1999 the custom guitars had no CS abbreviation.
 Starting from 2007, the round Custom Shop logo on its headstock was replaced by a plain Gibson Custom sign.
-Custom guitars are supplied with COA (Certificates of Authenticity).
+Unlike stamped serial numbers, on CS, Reissue, and Classic instruments, numbers are painted in black or white through a stencil.
+Custom shop guitars are supplied with COA (Certificates of Authenticity).

 Figures in the brackets (R) provisionally show that the instrument serial number can have an additional digit (starting from 2005).

 Most of the Reissue serial numbers have the format of M YRRR, where the first figure designates the year of production of the original similar to numbering guitars of 1950’s, and the second figure designates the year of production of the reissue (for example, 0 4123 is a reissue of 1960 produced in 1994 / 2004 / 2014 with number 123).
 In early Reissues, up to 1993 (Pre-Historic period), the first figure in the format YRRRR did no designate the year of production of the original but designated the year of production of the reissue itself (for example, 81234 is the guitar 1234 produced in 1988).
-The newest authentic True Historic of 2016 have serial numbers in the format of RM YRRRR (for example, R9 62345 is a reissue of 1959 produced in 2016 with the number 2345).
-At the same time, starting from 2015, the Standard Historic specification reissues of 1959 and 1960 have the designation of CSM YRRR (for example, CS9 5789 is a reissue of 1959 produced in 2015 with number 789), and 1957 and 1958 reissues have RM YRRRR (for example, R7 60123 is a reissue of 1957 produced in 2016 with number 123).
+By the way, serial Classic has a similar serial numbering.
+The authentic True Historic of 2016 have serial numbers in the format of RM YRRRR (for example, R9 62345 is a reissue of 1959 produced in 2016 with the number 2345).
+At the same time, starting from 2015, the Standard Historic specification reissues of 1959 and 1960 have the designation of CSM YRRR (for example, CS9 5789 is a reissue of 1959 produced in 2015 with number 789).
 Starting from 2004, chambered reissues have had prefix CR (Chambered Reissue).
 In its turn, the Collector's Choice series is designated with CC.
 Some of the reissues of 1960’s are numbered as YYRRRM (for example, 002348 is 1968 Custom produced in 2000 with number 234).

-It should be mentioned that there are some exceptions to these rules that occurred at various years in various Les Paul versions (for example, earlier Custom Shop, anniversary Centennial, series Classic etc.).
+It should be mentioned that there are some exceptions to these rules that occurred at various years in various Les Paul versions (for example, earlier Custom Shop, anniversary Centennial etc.).
 Also, prior to unification of designations in 1977, serial numbers algorithms changed regularly.
-The Made in USA sign had been pressed in the headstock only since 1970.
+In particular, in early 1977, the first two figures were 06, in 1976 – 00, at the end of 1975 – 99, from 1968 to early 1975 cross stochastic numbering was used.
+The Made in U.S.A. stamp had been pressed in the headstock only since 1970 (except for limited Reissue and serial Classic).

-Also, some limited versions and signature models (25/50 Anniversary, Black Widow, Collector's Choice, Alex Lifeson, Ace Frehley, Zakk Wylde etc.) have their own serial numbering.
+Also, some limited versions and signature models (25/50 Anniversary, Heritage, Spotlight, Leo's, Music Machine, some Yamano, Black Widow, Collector's Choice, Alex Lifeson, Ace Frehley, Joe Perry, Slash, Zakk Wylde etc.) have their own serial numbering.

 You can find more detailed information and check serial number of your Gibson Les Paul at: